nus-cs2103-AY2223S1/tp/docs/team/nehcuy.md

 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 15 kLoC.

-Given below are my contributions to the project.
+As the co-team lead, given below are my contributions to the project.

 #### Code contributed